-Preference for Patient -Urologist Gender Similarity and Its Implications for Urology Departments: Systematic Narrative Review and Thematic Analysis
+Preference for Patient -Urologist Gender Similarity and Its Implications for Urology Departments: A Systematic Narrative Review and Thematic Analysis

 Purpose: To evaluate the evidence that could help health system policy makers to approach the preference for same-gender urologists.

 Methods: We performed this systematic narrative review according to the PRISMA guidelines.
 We searched MEDLINE, Web of science, EMBASE, CINAHL and Google Scholar for articles focused on the preference for patient-urologist gender similarity in the male-dominated department from 1999-2019.
 Finally, a narrative synthesis of studies meeting the inclusion and quality criteria was conducted in accordance with the nature of the evidences.
 We applied a thematic analysis using inductive approach for synthesizing studies employing heterogeneous research methods and designs.